 Disposal of Concrete Slurry

 If you have already mixed a concrete slurry and don’t have anyone to take it off your hands, don’t pour it down the drain!
-Many contractors will just let it harden, then throw it out, but this can take a while.
+Many contractors will just let it harden, and then throw it out, but this can take a while.

 If you have a significant amount, you might separate the water from the concrete by using a filter press or a slurry separator.
 You can then dispose of the water and the mix separately.
 (Source)